bbolli/tumblr-utils/tumblr_backup.md

-## 0. What is this?
+## 0. Description

-`tumblr_backup` is a Python script that backs up your [Tumblr](http://tumblr.com) blog locally in HTML format.
-The backup includes all images from image posts.
+`tumblr_backup.py` is a script that backs up your [Tumblr](http://tumblr.com) blog locally.

+The backup includes all images from photo and photoset posts.
 An index links to monthly pages, which contain all the posts from the respective month with links to single post pages.
-There are many options to select which posts to backup or to set the output format.
+Command line options select which posts to backup and set the output format.

+By default, all posts of a blog are backed up in minimally styled HTML.

-You can see an example of `tumblr_backup`’s output [on my home page](http://drbeat.li/tumblr).
+You can see an example of its output [on my home page](http://drbeat.li/tumblr).